 The bipolar sensory neurons located in the center of the cochlea monitor the information of these receptor cells and transmit it to the brainstem through the cochlear branch of cranial nerve VIII.

-The sound information is processed in the temporal lobe of the central nervous system, specifically in the primary auditory cortex.
+The valuable information is processed in the temporal lobe of the central nervous system, specifically in the primary auditory cortex.

-The semicircular canals, which are directly connected to the cochlea, can interpret and transmit balance information to the brain using a method similar to that used for hearing.
+The semicircular canals, which are directly connected to the cochlea, can interpret and transmit balance information to the brain using a method similar to hearing.

 The hair cells in these parts of the ear protrude kinocilia and stereocilia in a gelatinous material that lines the ducts of this channel.